redpesk-devtools/afb-ui-devtools/docs/internal.md

   ```bash
   npm install
   ```
-  Build the application for production
+  Build the application for production with last git tag version

   ```bash
   npm run build:prod
   ```

-  Build the application for production with tar and last tag version
+  Build the application for production with tar and last git tag version

   ```bash
   npm run build:tar